 A learning culture is one in which an organization’s vision, mission, and values encourage employees to learn and develop their skills continuously in order to enhance their performance.
 In short, it is a work culture that promotes continuous improvement and celebrates goal achievements.
 It also fosters better employee engagement and the development of a great work environment.
 Developing such a work culture requires commitment on the part of the management.

 Here are six tips for building a great learning culture at work that can effectively increase employee communication, engagement, improve performance, and contribute to the success of your organization as a whole:

 Communicate the importance of learning

-Make sure that every level understands that learning is engrained in the organization’s culture and is valued within the company.
+Ensure that every level understands that learning is ingrained in the organization’s culture and is valued within the company.
 By learning and developing new skills, an employee increases his chance of growth in the organization.
-Communicating the importance of learning should be consistent and frequent enough so that the employee understands the purpose behind it.
+Communicating the importance of learning should be consistent and frequent so that the employee understands its purpose.
 Employees will stay motivated and you can create a great learning culture at work.

 Provide equal opportunities for all employees

-Ensure that your learning opportunities reach each and every employee.
+Ensure that your learning opportunities reach each employee.
 Include staff across all locations, levels, and departments.
 Make sure that you do not exclude some employees because of their geographic location.
 It’s important to understand that while you create learning opportunities, a one size fits all approach will not work.
 You have to customize your training programs as per employee skill levels and job requirements.

 Establish clear links between learning and performance

 Employees need to understand that learning and performance are interlinked.
 Learning is not a one-off event but it’s the core of the company culture.
 In the long run, learning helps an employee perform consistently better and acquire all the skills required for their jobs.